"Real Vampires" Revisited

 Real vampires are not the demonic fiends of Christianized folklore, but as long as they refuse to accept their inner nature, their bad reputation is not undeserved.
 Unconscious vampires have a tendency to reach adulthood with less than the average level of social skill and general finesse, and tend to be selfish and self-centered.
 The demands of their own energy systems are so distracting to them that it is difficult for them to pay attention to the needs of others.
 Their relationships tend to be disasters.
 Different vampires develop different patterns according to what works best for them in their life situation, but several patterns are common.
 The "femme fatale" or "lady-killer" vampire forms a continuous series of sexual connections with one partner at a time, dropping each unfortunate lover as they become too exhausted (or defensive) to support the vampire's energy needs.
 Other vampires form a long-term relationship with a single person: either another vampire whose energy cycle complements their own, or a person who derives satisfaction from being a psychic servant or martyr.
 A common pattern, especially in young adults, is to continuously join social, religious, political and magickal groups and either blow them apart or end up being thrown out.
 Vampires may go through roommates, housing situations, magickal groups, jobs and lovers like so much Kleenex.

-This can be true for Sanguinarians, Energy Mediums, and Gwaetgar--however, after twenty additional years of observation, I would say now that it is far less commonly the case than this paragraph implies.
+This can be true for Sanguinarians, Energy Mediums, and True Vampires.
+However, after twenty-five additional years of observation, I would say now that it is far less common than this paragraph implies.
 These problems can also occur with humans who are highly creative and/or exceptionally intelligent.
 Socialization skills aren't easy for anyone, but they're even more difficult to learn for people who, for any of a number of reasons, have a perspective on life that falls outside the typical "bell curve."

 Many people find that they feel "creepy" or "weird" around a vampire.
 This is usually due to the effects of one's own life force being drawn towards the vampire's vortex.
 Most people feel uncomfortable and distracted when their energy is pulled away from themselves.
 In addition to this, a common result of such an energy drain is for the aura to pull in tightly towards the body, and this causes a prickling sensation on the skin -- the "creepy-crawlies."